 threads that are created in the thread pool to send requests to IMS.
 This item is optional.
-The default value is 5.

-of threads created in the IMS server adapter thread pool to send requests to IMS.
+The thread pool:high water mark Specifies the maximum number of threads created in the IMS server adapter thread pool to send requests to IMS.
 This item is optional.
 Default value is -1.